 CSUN Annual Student Research and Creative Works Symposium

 Students make either an oral or poster presentation.
 Based on the recommendation of the judges, cash awards are presented to the outstanding oral presenter and runner-up in each category for both the graduate and undergraduate divisions.
 For the poster session, a cash award is given to the outstanding undergraduate and graduate student.
-Ten of the student winners will go on to represent CSUN at the 28th Annual California State University Student Research Competition at CSU East Bay on May 2 and 3, 2014.
+Ten of the student winners will go on to represent CSUN at the 29th Annual California State University Student Research Competition.

 Advancement to Graduate Education (AGE)

 Tickets available on a first come, first serve basis at the AS Ticket Office.
 You must present your CSUN Student ID.
 Limit one ticket per student.